Applies to: Resolve Task Manager is not working or not responding error in Windows 10, 8, 7.

-4. Once in System, right-click on the empty space present at the right side of the window and select New > DWORD (32-bit) Value
+4. Once in System, right-click on the space present on the right side of the window and select New > DWORD (32-bit) Value

 5. Name the new DWORD as "DisableTaskMgr" and set its value as 0.

 6. Save changes and exit the editor.
-You might need to restart your computer in order for the changes to take place.
+You might need to restart your computer for the changes to occur.

 Method 2.
 Using CMD Command to enable Task Manager

-1. Type command prompt in the dialogue box.
-Right-click on the application which returns as a result.
+1. Type the command prompt in the dialogue box.
+Right-click on the application, which returns as a result.
 Select “Run as Administrator”.